gobo-eiffel/gobo/test/gelint/validity/vcfg3/test6/Readme.txt

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED    Does not report VCFG-3 and enters
-                                 into an infinite loop when processing
-                                 class CC in Degree 3.
+ISE Eiffel 5.0.016:    FAILED    Compiler crash on class CC in Degree 3.
-SmallEiffel -0.76:     FAILED    Does not report VCFG-3 but complains
+SmallEiffel -0.76:     PASSED    Executes as expected but does not
-                                 that class G is not in the universe.
+                                 report that G is not a Class_type.
-Halstenbach 3.2:       FAILED    Does not report VCFG-3 but reports
+Halstenbach 3.2:       FAILED    Compiler crash on class CC in Degree 2.
-                                 a violation of VTCT (i.e. class G not in universe).
 gelint:                OK
 ----------------------------------------------------------------------